-This Limited Warranty is the only warranty for the product, ALL WARRANTIES OTHER THAN STATED HEREIN ARE DISCLAIMED INCLUDING IMPLIED WAR-RANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE, TO THE EXTENT ALLOWABLE BY APPLICABLE LAW.
-ALL LIABILITY FOR INCIDENTAL, PUNITIVE, SPECIAL, OR CONSEQUENTIAL DAMAGES ARE EXPRESSLY DISCLAIMED, TO THE EXTENT ALLOW-ABLE BY APPLICABLE LAW.
+This Limited Warranty is the only warranty for the product.
+ALL WARRANTIES OTHER THAN STATED HEREIN ARE DISCLAIMED INCLUDING IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS • Used in a manner contrary to the instructions FOR A PARTICULAR PURPOSE, TO THE EXTENT AL-LOWABLE BY APPLICABLE LAW.
+ALL LIABILITY FOR INCIDENTAL, PUNITIVE, SPECIAL, OR CONSEQUEN-TIAL DAMAGES ARE EXPRESSLY DISCLAIMED, TO THE EXTENT ALLOWABLE BY APPLICABLE LAW.
 The only uses for this product are described in this manual.

-In order to be eligible for service under this Limited Warranty you MUST complete the on-line warranty registration within 30 days of the date of original purchase of the product.
+In order to be eligible for service under this Limited Warranty you MUST complete the on-line warranty How do you get service once you have regisregistration within 30 days of the date of original purchase of the product.